Farmers' ETS exemption progresses

 Labour says the low prices are destroying the local industry and will make it harder in the future for New Zealand to meet its international obligations to cut carbon emissions.

 The bill will come back to Parliament next month for a clause-by-clause debate before its third and final reading.

-Next story in Political: 'Honest belief' loophole could hurt anti-cartel work
+Next story in Politics: 'Honest belief' loophole could hurt anti-cartel work

 Copyright © 2012, Radio New Zealand